KennyKgr/Devops-Bootcamp/DevAdv/Pj2/Pj2.md

 ### Using Terraform to provision an Ec2 instance on AWS.

-C Plan and Preparation of project execution
+Plan and Preparation for project execution

 - In view of carrying out this project there was need to put togethere a series of requirements being;